HUCHUY QOSQO PLUS SHORT INCA TRAIL 4 DAYS

 What’s Included in our Huchuy Qosqo plus Short Inca Trail 4-Day Tour:

-• English and Spanish speaking local guide – professionally trained and licensed • Pre-trek briefing by our guide a day before the hike • Private transportation to & from Cusco hotel • Mountain bikes with safety equipment • Trekking poles • Meals and snacks as per itinerary • Purified daily drinking water • First-aid kit • Huchuy Qosqo entry permit • Inca trail hike permit • Machu Picchu entrance ticket • Machu Picchu private guided tour • 1-night hotel lodging in Aguas Calientes • 1-night hotel lodging in Ollantaytambo • 1-night home-stay lodging in Huchuy Qosqo • Expedition train ticket • Bus ticket from Machu-Picchu to Aguas Calientes
+• English and Spanish speaking local guide – professionally trained and licensed • Pre-trek briefing by our guide a day before the hike • Private transportation to & from Cusco hotel • Mountain bikes with safety equipment • Trekking poles • Meals and snacks as per itinerary • Purified daily drinking water • First-aid kit • Huchuy Qosqo entry permit • Inca trail hike permit • Machu Picchu entrance ticket • Machu Picchu private guided tour • 1-night hotel lodging in Aguas Calientes • 1-night hotel lodging in Ollantaytambo • 1-night local village home-stay lodging in Huchuy Qosqo • Expedition train ticket • Bus ticket from Machu-Picchu to Aguas Calientes

 Suggested Packing List